ColleenJung/ColleenJung/README.md

 - 💼 I have a Bachelor's degree in Statistics
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/colleenjung/), jshn2121@gmail.com
 - ⚡ Fun fact: I am a foodie.
-My google map is pinned with verified restaurants
+My Google map is pinned with verified restaurants
+- ⚡ Fun fact: My Google ID is 'minions_enthusiast'! bc it brings me back to my innocent childhood
 - 😄 Pronouns: She/her/hers